 The American Institute of Hydrology (AIH) was organized in 1981 to develop a program to certify qualified individuals as Professional Hydrologists (PH).

-It has grown into the recognized organization for educating, testing and examining the qualification of applicants who wish to be acknowledged as competent in the field of hydrology.
+The Institute of Hydrology has grown into the recognized organization for educating, testing and examining the qualification of applicants who wish to be acknowledged as competent in hydrology.

-Individuals seek certification as hydrologists to further their education, training and experience in the field of hydrology and to be recognized among peers as possessing the necessary qualifications to practice in the field of hydrology.
+Individuals seek certification as hydrologists to further their education, training and experience in hydrology and to be recognized by peers as possessing the qualifications to practice in the field of hydrology.

 The importance of hydrology increased significantly in the 1960s when the federal government promulgated the Clean Water Legislation.
 The need for professionals knowledgeable in the science of hydrology multiplied.
 This attracted individuals calling themselves Hydrologist but without the training and experience.